‘The View’ Host Sara Haines Shares Rare Family Photo Of Husband & Three Children

-The View host Sara Haines shared a rare family photo of her husband, Max Shrifin, and their three children with Instagram.
-It generated over 15,000 likes thus far from her 314,000 followers.
+The View host Sara Haines shared a rare family photo of her husband, Max Shifrin, and their three children on Instagram.
+It’s generated over 15,000 likes thus far from her 314,000 followers.
 The snap included their clan in a lighthearted moment.

-In the image, Sara and her brood, which includes children Sandra, 3, Alec, 4, and Caleb 1 1/2, were gathered together for the snap, along with her lawyer husband Max, whom she wed in 2014.
+In the image, Sara’s children — Sandra, 3, Alec, 4, and Caleb 1 1/2 — were gathered together, along with her lawyer husband Max, whom she wed in 2014.
 They posed in front of a white wall in the couple’s New York City apartment.
-A light-colored wooden baseboard could be seen behind the couple.
+A light-colored wood baseboard could be seen behind the couple.

-The happy image showed the clan laughing in a lighthearted moment.
+The happy image showed the five family members enjoying a lighthearted moment.
 Sara, on the right, held Alec in her arms.
 She wore a dark-colored, casual, long-sleeved shirt for the photograph.
-Her blonde tresses were loosely styled and worn tucked behind her ears.
+Her blond tresses were loose and casually styled, worn with an off-center part and tucked behind her ears.

-Max held Caleb atop his laugh and appeared to tickle the almost 2-year-old little boy as the camera snapped.
+Max held Caleb on his lap and appeared to tickle the almost 2-year-old little boy as the camera snapped the photo.

-Sandra sat in-between her parents with her eyes cast upward.
+Sandra sat in between her parents with her eyes cast upward.

 In September 2019, Sara sat down with People Magazine to reflect on her life as a working mother of three.
-At the time she was the host of Strahan, Sara & Keke, an afternoon talk show.
-It was replaced by Pandemic: What You Need to Know which has served as a daily update on new developments related to the coronavirus since March 2020.
-Prior to that, Sara was a panelist on The View, a job she returned to in September of this year for the show’s latest season.
+At the time, she was the host of Strahan, Sara & Keke, an afternoon talk show.
+It was replaced by Pandemic: What You Need to Know, which has served as a daily update on new developments related to the coronavirus since March 2020.
+Prior to that, Sara was a panelist on The View, a job she returned to in September of last year for the show’s latest season.

-Sara said to the publication that within the chaos of parenting three children under the age of four and both working full-time, she and Max constantly remind each other to pause and take it all in and remind themselves how lucky they are.
+Sara told the publication that amid the chaos of parenting three children under the age of four, with both parents busy working full-time, she and Max constantly remind each other to pause, take it all in and remember how lucky they are.

-Baby Gaga reported that Sara hosted an Instagram Live in late 2020 where she revealed to her fans about being a working mom while juggling parenting duties to three kids.
+Baby Gaga reported that Sara hosted an Instagram live in late 2020 where she talked to her fans about her experience of being a working mom while juggling parenting duties for three kids.

 “If by juggle you mean to keep them alive, then yes,” she joked.